Before application

 If after checking C@MPUS you still need more information or have questions regarding the courses, please contact the Faculty Academic Advisors (Fachstudienberatung) for personalized guidance.
 Feel free to reach out to them for individual consultation regarding courses you are interested in.

 Moreover, the International Office arranges student counseling upon arrival.
-In this meeting you have the chance to address all your questions regarding course choice
+In this meeting you have the chance to address all your questions regarding course choice to an expert of the study field of your interest.

 Exams at the University of Stuttgart typically take place AFTER the lecture period, this means in the lecture free period (holidays): from February to late March for the winter semester and from July to late September for the summer semester.
 The exact exam schedule depends on the faculty and course.
 Usually, the exam schedule will be published at the beginning or during the semester – not earlier.